Thorium-Sim/classic.thoriumsim.com/src/pages/docs/dmx_config.md

 ![DMX Fixtures](/img/dmx-2-sets-and-fixtures.jpg)

 Once our DMX Device definitions are done, we can create a set and put fixtures into that set.
 The set represents the literal physical space where the lights are; each fixture represents an individual DMX light.
+DMX Sets can be duplicated, imported, and exported.
+When you export a DMX set, it also exports all of the DMX fixture definitions in that set.

 In the image above, we've created a DMX set for our simulator, the USS Voyager.
 It has two fixtures: Bridge right, and Par Can.
 When you create a new DMX fixture, you must choose the DMX device of that fixture from the dropdown.